Obabtd/My_Project_Work/README.md

 - Build a dashboard for data visualisation and apply slicer to make dynamics

 Using the data model view window in PowerBI, I was able to established the relationships between the tables and analyse the tables using DAX in PowerBI.

+## Answers to KPIs
+- Q1.
+Which month saw the most registered deaths and how many were there?

+The report shows that the month of January has the month with the most registered deaths and the number of deaths registered was 182

+- Q2.
+Which ward had the highest death rate and what was it?

+The ward E05000622 referred to as St Mary’s Park has the highest death rate of 140

+- Q3.
+What is the leading underlying cause of death in males and what is the leading underlying cause of death in females?

+As indicated in the report, the leading underlying cause of death in males is Chronic ischaemic heart disease with a record of 68 cases while in female the leading underlying cause of death is Unspecified dementia with a record of 45 cases.

+- Q4.
+What percentage of deaths in females occurred in the 80+ age groups and how does this compare to males?

+The percentage of deaths in female that occurred in the 80+ age group is 459 which is about 60.08% of the total death that occurred in this age group and it is about 50.5% increase to that of death in male which is at total of 305.
+The total death that occurred in this age group is 764